sbrajesh/buddypress-mute/readme.txt

 Yes.

+= Which activity streams are muted activity items removed from? =

+Muted activity items are removed from the site-wide activity stream if the scope is set to friends or the entire site.
+To avoid disclosing who is muting who, activity streams elsewhere remain unfiltered.

 = Will I continue to get notifications from people after I mute them? =

 Yes.
 If for instance a person you are muting decides to send you a private message, then you will receive a notification.